ebartz/ranger/tests/README.md

 ### Clients

 Clients are used to create the resources in the tests.
 The advantage of the cients is they register the cleanups with sessions, making resource cleanup trivial.
-There are three clients; the rancher client, dynamic client, and the k3d client.
-The rancher client is used to create resources on a rancher instance.
-Given a host url, and a bearer token the rancher client communicates directly with the rancher instance.
+There are three clients; the ranger client, dynamic client, and the k3d client.
+The ranger client is used to create resources on a ranger instance.
+Given a host url, and a bearer token the ranger client communicates directly with the ranger instance.
 The dynamic client is used as means of communication on a downstream cluster, and used for kubernete resource management on that cluster.
 The k3d client is used to create a minimal k3d cluster, this is to give the integration tests the ability to test against a downstream cluster.

 ### Wait